sforest81/en/source/news/index.md

 - 2022.06：Dr. Weina Guan got funding from the China Postdoctoral Science Foundation.
 - 2022.05: Xiaocen Shen finished her Ph.D.
 Thesis Defense.
 - 2022.05: Lin Wang was appointed as an Associate Editor of Frontiers in Earth Science.
-- 2022.05: Lin Wang was included in the top 2% of the most-cited scientists in 2021 by Standford University.
+- 2022.05: Lin Wang was included in the top 2% of the most-cited scientists in 2021 by Stanford University.
-- 2022.04: Lin Wang was included in Highly Cited Chinese Researcher in 2021 by Elsevier.
+- 2022.04: Lin Wang was included in the Highly Cited Chinese Researcher in 2021 by Elsevier.
 - 2022.02: Tianyuehan Zhou serves as a volunteer for the 2022 Beijing Winter Olympics.
 - 2021.10: Lin Wang was appointed as a member of the CLIVAR/GEWEX Asian-Australian Monsoon Working Group.
 - 2021.09: Dr. Weina Guan joined our group as a postdoctoral researcher.